Home

 - What shapes public support for controversial policies?

 I am also an expert programmer and keen user of open-source software.
-My research sometimes uses advanced methods such as large language models or computational approaches for data science.
+My research sometimes employs advanced methods, including large language models and computational economics.

 Knowledge and Freedom: Evidence on the Relationship Between Information and Paternalism